 Gator hide and other clear coats can have particles that settle to the bottom, especially new containers or those that haven’t been used in a while.
 Use a stir stick and scrape the bottom, make sure it is integrated into the product

 Let your clear coat catch the light going on.
 Does it look streaky when wet?
 If so, that will NOT disappear as it dries.
-Use longggg, even strokes, in a continuous line all the way across your piece with an even hand to get consistent coverage
+Use looongg, even strokes, in a continuous line all the way across your piece with an even hand to get consistent coverage.

-7. Mist your surface with water before brushing on
+7. Mist your surface with water before brushing on Gator Hide.

 - Is my piece kept under a window or in direct sunlight?